Our Community and Governance

 Dimity has broad sector expertise including property, publishing, FMCG and health, and has significant experience developing and managing events

-It was incredibly surreal to hear ‘The Boss’ speak about the appeal to raise money at his 2013, 2014 and 2017 Melbourne concerts.
+She’ll never forget hearing ‘The Boss’ speak about the appeal to raise money at his 2013, 2014 and 2017 Melbourne concerts.